ctrlaltdylan/shopify-session-tokens-nextjs/README.md

 ## How it works

+This example app is using a set of utilities from the [shopify-nextjs-toolbox](https://www.npmjs.com/package/shopify-nextjs-toolbox) to handle Shopify's OAuth handshake and cookie-less session token generation & verification.

 ### OAuth Handshake

 First, the OAuth flow begins at `/api/auth.js`.
 It will redirect to Shopify's authorization page.
 No need to do anything else besides export the build in middleware: